A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Heart Sound Analysis Tasks

-In recent years, feed-forward Neural Networks (FNNs) have started to be applied to heart sound classification~\cite{eslamizadeh2017heart,zeng2021new,khaled2022analysis,khan2020automatic,humayun2018ensemble,khan2018automated,rahmandani2018cardiac,deperliuglu2018classification,sotaquira2018phonocardiogram}.
+In recent years, feed-forward neural networks (FNNs) have been applied to heart sound classification~\cite{eslamizadeh2017heart,zeng2021new,khaled2022analysis,khan2020automatic,humayun2018ensemble,khan2018automated,rahmandani2018cardiac,deperliuglu2018classification,sotaquira2018phonocardiogram}.
 FNNs can automatically learn a non-linear projection between acoustic features and labels.
-Although FNNs lack of explainability compared to other classifiers such as SVMs and decision trees, they are promising to produce good performance.
+Despite FNNs' limitation in explainability compared to classifiers like SVMs and decision trees, they show potential to achieve good performance.